-Reservoir and Reservoir Engineering Basics
+Reservoir Engineering Basics

-- Reservoir Life Cycle
+- Reservoir life cycle

-- Reservoir environment and formation properties
+- Reservoir formation properties

-- Identification of contacts
+- Identification of fluid contacts and pressure gradients

-- Darcy’s Law and fundamentals of fluid flow
+- Darcy’s Law and fundamentals of fluid flow in porous media

 - Principles of Well Testing in reservoir characterization